guptanirman11/Parallel_Image_Processing/README.md

 # Parallel Project \: An Image Processing System
+[Worked on the project from Sep2023 to December 2023]

 Go encourages explicit communication between threads (for example using channels), which is often easier to